-Using the boat mounted electroshocker previously described, resident adult species will systematically collected, identified, measured, be age sampled, sex determined (when possible), tagged and then released using methods described in the RJ portion of this Procedures Manual.
-Habitat characteristics that will be studied, when possible, to characterize the habitat requirements of these resident fish include the general physiochemical variables comprising air and water (surface and intragravel) temperature, pH, specific conductance, dissolved oxygen and turbidity, substrate, water depth, and, mean water column velocity.
+Using the boat mounted electroshocker previously described, resident adult be systematically collected, identified, species will measured, age sampled, sex determined (when possible), tagged and then released using methods described in the RJ portion of this Procedures Manual.
+Habitat characteristics that will be studied, when possible, to characterize the habitat requirements of these resident fish include general the physiochemical variables comprising air and water (surface and intragravel) temperature, pH, specific conductance, dissolved oxygen and turbidity, substrate, water depth, and, mean water column velocity.
 At significant study sites, a map may be drawn of the site and immediate surrounding area.
 Specific methods for the collection of the above parameters are given in the Fisheries Habitat Utilization portion of the AH Procedures Manual.